1. What is Propane

 Homes.
 Propane is used mostly by homes in rural areas that do not have natural gas service.
-Propane appliances include ranges, ovens, space heaters, furnaces, water heaters, clothes dryers, and air conditioners.
+Propane appliances include ranges, ovens, space heaters, fireplaces, furnaces, water heaters, clothes dryers, and air conditioners.
 Millions of backyard cooks use gas (that’s propane gas) grills for cooking.
 And recreational vehicles (RV’s) usually have propane-fueled appliances, giving them a portable source of energy for cooking, hot water, and refrigeration.

 Farms.
 Half of America’s farms use propane to meet their energy needs, too.
 Farmers use propane to dry crops, brood chickens, power tractors, and warm greenhouses.